Mr-KayZ/rTS_Debian/Items-To-Add.md

 - safecopy - Alternative to ddrescue for damaged media
 - shred - Secure file deletion (should be part of coreutils)
 - scrub - Pattern-based disk wiping
+- dislocker - Read and write to MS bitlocker encrypted drives

 ## Password/Windows recovery
 - chntpw - Offline Windows password reset (as opposed to Jayro's Lockpick)